apprunjs/apprun-docs/docs/ssr.md

 # Server-Side Rendering

 AppRun is a front-end library for developing SPA.
-It also supports to render the SPAs on the server-side, just like other frameworks.
+It also supports rendering the SPAs on the server-side, just like other frameworks.
 Furthermore, it also allows us to make existing traditional server-side rendered applications into SPAs.
-AppRun can make many existing applications built using the server-side model-view-control (MVC) architecture become SPAs quickly.
+Thus, AppRun can make many existing applications built using the server-side model-view-control (MVC) architecture become SPAs quickly.

 ## SPA to SSR

 AppRun is isomorphic/universal.
-AppRun components can render on the client-side, as well as on the server-side using the AppRun server-side view engine.
+AppRun components can render on the client-side and on the server-side using the AppRun server-side view engine.

 Included in the [SSR AppRun application example](https://github.com/yysun/apprun-ssr), there are: